 Explorer Scout Young Leaders are an extremely useful resource for the younger sections.
 The experience of being a Young Leader is very rewarding, particularly if all the training is completed, and contributes hugely towards the Skills for Life that Scouting is committed to providing.
 They are one of our main sources for recruiting the adult leaders of the future, and section leaders play a crucial role in giving them the opportunity to develop their skills.
-In recognition of the value of Explorer Scout Young Leaders, SHQ is investing in this area of Scouting to improve the experience for young people and adults alike as outlined below.
+In recognition of the value of Explorer Scout Young Leaders, Scouting is investing in this area to improve the experience for young people and adults alike as outlined below.

 The full title for young people who help run the younger sections in Scouting is now Explorer Scout Young Leader (ESYL) to emphasise that they are, indeed, Explorers (exception for candidates from outwith Scouting: DofE only; Girlguiding).
 There is little change to the role, but the paperwork has been simplified.